 This call allows territorial neighbors to keep away from each other, and males and females to find each other.

 These animals growl when aggressive and spit and snarl when they feel threatened.
-Like your domestic house cat, they purr when the feel content.

 In the Kruger national park their diet consists of:

 One reason behind their success lies in their diet, which spans a very wide range.

 They eat almost any vertebrate, including: